Top Temples & Places of Worship in Mumbai

 Visiting etiquette: a quick guide for everyone

-Wherever you go, a little respect goes a long way.
-A few universal pointers:
+Wherever you go, a little respect goes a long way:

 - Dress modestly.
 Cover shoulders and knees.
 For mosques, dargahs and gurudwaras, covering the head is expected or appreciated.